- What are closing costs in Florida?

 Do You Need A Lawyer For A Real Estate Closing In Florida?

-Although it is not necessary, it is definitely within your rights to have a lawyer represent you during a real estate closing in Florida.
+Although it is unnecessary, it is definitely within your rights to have a lawyer represent you during a real estate closing in Florida.
 Most buyers, however, opt to work with their real estate agent as they are experienced in working with clients in the closing process.
 They can help ensure that the closing goes smoothly and that all of your interests are protected.
 They can also answer any questions you may have about the closing process.

 One of the things that your realtor may advise you on is what the closing costs will be.
 This will vary depending on the location and the purchase price of the home, but generally, there are a few standard costs that you can expect to pay.
 These include title insurance, recording fees, and closing fees.